Full disclosure: during my time in New Zealand, I fell in love with the great outdoors harder than ever before.

 And as a result, I wake up the next day feeling well-rested and more refreshed.
 Awesome.

-The bottom line is that I’m pretty sure that healthy humans aren’t meant to spend days in hibernation.
-We didn’t do it during the cavemen days so I don’t think we’re supposed to be doing it now (unless you’ve been told to self-isolate).
-Am I right?
+The bottom line is that I’m pretty sure that humans aren’t meant to spend days in hibernation.
+We didn’t do it during the cavemen days so I don’t think we’re supposed to be doing it now.
+Right?

 I know we all have those days where we’re busy, tired and struggling to human, but it’s important to embrace the great outdoors as much as we can.
 Even if you can only afford 30 minutes.